Motorcycle Engine Build

 Valvetrain

-Proper valve seating is crucial to a strong-running engine, and the quality of any valve job will be co-dependant on valves, guides, and springs.
+Proper valve seating is crucial to a strong-running engine, and the quality of motorcycle valve job will be co-dependant on valves, guides, and springs.

 If you need valve guides, aftermarket ones are available for most classic bikes.
 Worn guides are usually pressed out and new ones pressed in.